-Updated: August 2020.
+Updated: July 2021.
 This feature spotlight provides an in-depth look at the process of migrating a Microsoft Teams instance to a new Microsoft 365 tenant with MigrationWiz.
 Learn more about the growing demand (and opportunity) to support Teams migration projects here, or watch a short demo video of a Teams migration with MigrationWiz.

 This article will detail what components of a Teams instance we are able to migrate; how this new workload can be configured in the same familiar MigrationWiz flow as other workloads like mail or documents; and information about additional features and licensing information.
 For step-by-step migration guides and other technical information, visit the BitTitan Help Center.

 What Components of a Teams Instance Can BitTitan Migrate?